cwshugg/batchery/README.md

 ## rlogin
 This is a script I wrote to use mainly for connecting to/transferring files between my Windows machine and Virginia Tech's Computer Science remote login servers.
 These servers are/were used for projects and various assignments, so moving things between them is pretty common.
 #### Running
-To get started, just enter "rlogin help" into the command prompt.
+Before starting, open up the file and read the header comments to figure out how to add the correct file paths/addresses to get SSH to work properly.
+After that, just enter "rlogin help" into the command prompt.
 A menu with all the commands will be shown.